fastify/fastify-swagger/README.md

 <a name="register.options.transform"></a>
 #### Transforms

-To use different schemas such as [Joi](https://github.com/hapijs/joi) you can pass a synchronous `transform` method in the options to convert them back to standard JSON schemas expected by this plugin to generate the documentation (`dynamic` mode only).
+To use different schemas such as [Joi](https://github.com/hapijs/joi) you can pass a synchronous or asynchronous `transform` method in the options to convert them back to standard JSON schemas expected by this plugin to generate the documentation (`dynamic` mode only).

+##### Synchronous transform

 ```js
 const convert = require('joi-to-json')